Docker Compose Secrets: What Works, What Doesn't, and Secure Alternatives

 • Similar to Docker secrets but for non-sensitive configuration data

-• Can be used in conjunction with secrets for a comprehensive configuration management strategy
+• Can be used alongside secrets for comprehensive configuration management

-When choosing an alternative, consider factors such as your specific security requirements, existing infrastructure, team expertise, and scalability needs.
+When choosing an alternative, consider your specific security requirements, existing infrastructure, team expertise, and scalability needs.

 Conclusion